umputun/remark42/README.md

 <script>
   var remark_config = {
     site_id: 'YOUR_SITE_ID',
-    url: 'PAGE_URL', // optional param; if url isn't defined window.location.href will be used };
+    url: 'PAGE_URL', // optional param; if it isn't defined window.location.href will be used
+    max_shown_comments: 10, // optional param; if it isn't defined default value (15) will be used };

   (function() {